 The District of Saanich’s Senior Energy Specialist helped the community take advantage of FortisBC’s rebate program to purchase two REALice system rink de-aerators for its G.R.
 Pearkes Arena.

 Adding these de-aerators to the ice resurfacing system helps remove micro air bubbles and increase heat transfer, reducing natural gas use by up to 70 per cent while also creating a harder, smoother ice surface that requires less maintenance.

 BC Climate Action: Getting to 2030 and Beyond webinar

-FortisBC, the Pembina Institute and the BC Sustainable Energy Association recently teamed up on a webinar where we discussed the decade ahead and what it will take to achieve BC’s 2030 climate action goals and FortisBC’s 30BY30 target.
+FortisBC, the Pembina Institute and the BC Sustainable Energy Association teamed up on a webinar where we discussed the decade ahead and what it will take to achieve BC’s 2030 climate action goals and FortisBC’s 30BY30 target.